bi-labor/es-mssql/docs/elasticsearch/exercise4.md

 - The `age` must be between **18** and **30**.
 - The `company` must be _McDonalds_.

 Execute this query and verify the results.

+!!! example "SUBMISSION"
     Save the final query JSON as `ex4-b.json`.

 ## c) Are there more men or women working for these companies?
 Is there a difference between the average salaries?